clay-curry/clay-curry/README.md

 # About Me

-I am a budding software engineer, and I am fascinated by abitious and technically-exciting open-source projects pushing the capabilities of computing machines both in degree and kind.
-I am actively looking for opportunities to work alongside equally obsessived tinkerers and builders.
+I am a budding software engineer drawn to abitious and technically-exciting open-source projects that push the capabilities of computing machines both in degree and kind.
+As a recent CS graduate, I am actively looking for opportunities to work alongside equally obsessived tinkerers and builders.

 ### Experience